ryanpeters-MSFT/AksWindowsFileShare/readme.md

 This example shows how to bind a Windows SMB share to pods running in AKS.
 The PV uses the `smb.csi.k8s.io` driver to access the SMB share.

+*NOTE: This demo is a POC and is not production ready.
+It does not follow best practices for securing secrets used to access the file share.
+Consider using Azure Key Vault with Workload Identity (and K8s SecretProviderClass and RBAC configuration) to securely store credentials.*

 ## Running the Demo

 The demo includes a simple .NET Web API application that retrieves a value from the file `./configuration/data.json` and outputs the property for "connection".
 The file should look like the following: